DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 DATA PLANE

-- All tasks involved in forwarding USER  data / TRAFFIC from one interface to another are part of the data plane
+- All tasks involved in forwarding user data / traffic from one interface to another are part of the data plane
 - A router receives a message, looks for the most specific matching router in its routing table, and forwards it out of the appropriate interface to the next hop
     - It also de-encapsulates the original layer 2 header, and re-encapsulates with a new header destined for the next hop’s MAC address
 - A switch receives a message, looks at the destination MAC address, and forwards it out of the appropriate interface (or floods it)
     - This includes functions like adding / removing 802.1q VLAN tags
-- NAT (changing the SRC / DST addresses before forwarding) is part of the data plane
+- NAT (changing the source / destination addresses before forwarding) is part of the data plane
 - Deciding to forward / discard messages due to ACL’s, port-security, etc. is part of the data plane
 - The data plane is also called the ‘forwarding plane’